 About Your Hosts

-MIKE INGRAM is the fiction editor of Barrelhouse, a twice-yearly literary journal.
+MIKE INGRAM is a founding editor of Barrelhouse, a twice-yearly literary journal.
 A graduate of the Iowa Writers Workshop, he lives in Philadelphia, where he teaches writing at Temple University.
-His stories have appeared in, most recently, EPOCH, The Southeast Review, Eyeshot and Monkeybicycle.
-He recently finished a novel, which at the moment is a longish Microsoft Word document, though with a little luck it might one day become an actual book.
-You can follow him on Twitter @BH_Mike.
+His stories and essays have appeared, most recently, in The North American Review, Phoebe, December, and EPOCH.
+You can follow him on Twitter @mikeingram00 if you’re into that sort of thing.

 TOM MCALLISTER is the nonfiction editor of Barrelhouse.
 His first book, Bury Me In My Jersey: A Memoir of My Father, Football, and Philly, was published in 2010 by Villard.
 He currently has two novel manuscripts in various stages of production, and he has published stories and essays in a bunch of places (read some here, here, here, here, and here.
 Like Mike, he’s a graduate of the Iowa Writers Workshop and teaches at Temple.
 He lives in South Jersey with his wife and his dog.
 He is also one of the world’s foremost experts on whales.
 If you feel like you need to learn even more about him, you can check his website or follow him on Twitter @t_mcallister.